The conveyancing process when you're a buyer

 Instructing a conveyancer

-After agreeing the purchase price, details of the buyer and sellers’ conveyancing solicitor, or Licensed Conveyancer, are exchanged through your estate agent.
-The seller’s conveyancer will send your legal team the contract pack (formal agreement to sell) accompanied by:
+After agreeing the purchase price, the details of both the buyers and sellers’ solicitors are exchanged through the estate agent.
+The seller’s conveyancer will send your legal team the contract pack (formal agreement to sell), accompanied by:

 These provide information about the property (for example, if there are any problems with boundaries) and exactly what will be included in the sale (e.g. are they leaving all of the carpets or curtains?).
 The contract pack will also include the property title and forms completed by the seller.
-A copy of the lease will also be included if your property is leasehold.
+A copy of the lease will be included if your property is leasehold.

 Although your conveyancer will deal with the paperwork on your behalf, it's important that you go through these forms carefully and raise any questions or concerns at this stage.

 During these initial stages, your offer to purchase the property will have been accepted and your mortgage application approved – the conveyancer will obtain a copy of the mortgage offer.